Argyle-Software/kyber/readme.md

 See also the basic html demo in the examples that can be run and inspected.

-To use this lib for web assembly purposes you'll need the `wasm` feature enabled.
+To use this library for web assembly purposes you'll need the `wasm` feature enabled.

 ```toml
 [dependencies]